 As part of the ESL program, an applicant may choose to be placed into the highest level (8).
-Alternatively, an applicant may choose to determine his or her English level by registering and paying \$50 for English level test.
+Alternatively, an applicant may choose to determine his or her English level by registering and paying \$49 for English level test.
 Whichever option is chosen, every applicant is provided with all 3 choices.
 After a decision is made and an applicant is placed into a certain level.

 Once a student completes the required course(s) and obtains the required grade(s), the student will be fully accepted and can begin taking courses in UoPeople Foundations.

-A grade of a "C" or better is considered a passing grade for courses 1-7.
-A grade of a "B-" or better is considered a passing grade for course 8 or ENGL 0101 English Composition 1.
-Students may repeat courses 1-7 up to 3 times each, with the exception of course number 8 (ENGL 0008 Intermediate English 2 (EAP)) which may be repeated twice.
+A final course grade of a "C" or better and at least a 50% on the final exam is considered a passing grade for course 8 or ENGL 0101 English Composition 1.
+Both conditions must be met to show proficiency.
+Students may repeat course number 8 (ENGL 0008 Intermediate English 2 (EAP)) twice.

 If unsuccessful in passing courses 1-7 on the third try, and level 8 or English Composition 1 on the second try, students will be dismissed without appeal.
 A student dismissed for failing ENGL may request for reinstatement to the University no sooner than five academic terms later.